 GRIMSEY – The Arctic Wildlife Wonder

-Our latest book and a must-have if you plan to visit Grimsey.
-It is currently only available in our online store and in the Gallery in Grimsey.
+This is a must-have if you plan to visit Grimsey.
+It is currently only available in our online store and the Gallery in Grimsey.

 Hardcover: 24,5 x 17,5 cm and 120 pages / 7000 words

 It is possible to order our books in our online store with worldwide shipping: www.ggart.is.

 Notice that the shipping cost is the same if you order two books.